MarcPer/cuniculus/README.md

   bin/cuniculus -I examples/ -r example/init_cuniculus.rb
   ```

 The `-I examples` option adds the `examples/` directory into the load path, and `-r example/init_cuniculus.rb` requires `init_cuniculus.rb` prior to starting the consumer.
-The latter is where configurations such as that described in the next section should be.
+The latter is where configurations such as that described in the [configuration section](#configuration) section should be.

 ## Error handling